-Key audit matter How our audit addressed the key audit matter Valuation of investments (Note 9): In respect of the equity investments valued using discounted cash flow models, we performed the following specific procedures: There is a high level of judgement and estimation uncertainty involved in determining the unquoted investment valuations.
-The risk is heightened as the Investment Manager is responsible for valuing the investments for the financial statements, and the investment management fee is based upon that calculation.
-Challenged the appropriateness of the selection and application of key assumptions in the model including the discount factor, inflation, power prices and energy yield life by benchmarking to available industry data or consulting with our internal valuations specialists; We analysed changes in significant assumptions compared with valuation models audited in previous periods and vouched these to a mixture of independent and specialist internal sources; Agreed power price forecasts to independent reports; Used computer assisted auditing techniques ("CAATs") and spreadsheet analysis tools to assess the integrity of the valuation models and track changes to inputs or structure; Considered the accuracy of forecasting by comparing previous forecasts to actual results.
-For mezzanine loan investments we performed the following: Considered the carrying value of the loan with regard to the "unit of account" concept.
+How our audit addressed the matter

+In respect of the equity investments valued using discounted cash flow models, we performed the following specific procedures:

+- Challenged the appropriateness of the selection and application of key assumptions in the model including the discount factor, inflation, power prices and energy yield life by benchmarking to available industry data or consulting with our internal valuations specialists: - We analysed changes in significant assumptions compared with valuation models audited in previous periods and vouched these to a mixture of independent and specialist internal - Agreed power price forecasts to independent reports; - Used computer assisted auditing techniques ("CAATs") and spreadsheet analysis tools to assess the integrity of the valuation models and track changes to inputs or structure; - Considered the accuracy of forecasting by comparing previous forecasts to actual results.

+For mezzanine loan investments we performed the following:

+- Vouched to loan agreements and verified the terms of the loan; - Considered the carrying value of the loan with regard to the "unit of account" concept.

 For each of the key assumptions in the valuation models, we considered the appropriateness of the assumption and whether alternative reasonable assumptions could have been applied.
 We considered each assumption in isolation as well as in conjunction with other assumptions and the valuation as a whole.
 Where appropriate, we sensitised the valuations where other reasonable alternative assumptions could have been applied.
 We also considered the completeness and clarity of disclosures regarding the range of reasonable alternative assumptions in the financial statements.